 Percona Server for MySQL 8.4 source installation prerequisites¶

-This document lists the prerequisites for building Percona Server for MySQL 8.4 from source.
-The list extends the MySQL 8.4 Source Installation Prerequisites with requirements for Percona-specific features (for example, XtraDB, MyRocks, and custom components).
+This page is a reference guide for source-build packages and toolchain versions.
+The list extends the MySQL 8.4 Source Installation Prerequisites.
+The extension covers Percona-specific features (for example, XtraDB, MyRocks, and custom components).

 Reading this page: Use this document together with Compile Percona Server for MySQL from source.
-Install packages in this order:
+Install packages in the following order:

 -